Compact Data Structures for Network Telemetry: Complex Data Structures

 \textbf{Count distinct above the threshold in the data plane:} To control the number of memory accesses and avoid complex hash operations in estimating \emph{the number} of distinct flows, an alternative approach is to estimate whether the distinct count \emph{exceeds a given threshold} (e.g., whether the number of distinct flows is greater than 130).
 One such method is based on the {\em coupon collector problem}.
 At a high level, the coupon-collector problem asks how many random draws (with replacement) are needed to collect all coupons at least once.
 For instance, we need 129.9 draws in expectation to collect each of 32 coupons.
 We therefore can use a 32-coupon collector to identify if the number of distinct flows is at least 130.
-In a recent effort, BeauCoup~\cite{chen2020beaucoup} explores this idea to build a distinct counting system in the data plane and shows that a coupon drawing process can be implemented efficiently in hardware with one memory access per packet.
+In a recent effort, BeauCoup~\cite{chen2020beaucoup} explores this idea to build a distinct counting system in the data plane and shows that a coupon drawing process can be implemented efficiently in hardware with one memory access per packet. \red{BeauCoup uses a variant of the coupon-collection scheme that does not assume a uniform probability for collecting all coupons.
+Instead BeauCoup sets a different probability for drawing each coupon to achieve the desired threshold with a limited number of coupons. }